 Please bring your health card, your requisition will be on site .
 An x-ray appointment cannot be completed unless your requisition has been faxed to us from your physician and you have a booked appointment.
 If you have a requisition and you have not been contacted by our scheduling office please call 519-485-9611.
 All x-rays and ECG’s will need a scheduled appointment.

 Please be aware that this is a "Fragrance Free" facility.
 Please ensure that you are not wearing perfume or scented products.

-Please do not bring small children to your appointment, unless accompanied by another adult.
+Please do not bring small children to your appointment.

 Directions & Parking

 Please park in the Visitor parking lot, located to the southeast, south and southwest of the hospital.
 Enter the hospital through the Registration / Emergency (ER) Entrance.
 Continue to Registration, just up the hall and on the left.